 Cheap Backpacking Food

-Essentially there are a few options for packing light meals:
+There's a lot of creative solutions out there but essentially they boil down to a few options for packing light meals:

 Buy pre-made meals